Have you ever tried to set up a meeting with a senior-level contact?

 To add insult to injury, executive-level assistants are trained to be gatekeepers.
 They are paid to protect the C-level from unnecessary interruptions— meaning, if you don’t reach your intended target directly, your message might never make it to them.

+One of the key issues facing sales reps is their ability to get in touch with one of the elusive C-suite members.
 Thankfully, B2B sales expert Jill Konrath has solved this problem in her book SNAP Selling: Speed Up Sales and Win More Business with Today’s Frazzled Customers.

 SNAP—a B2B sales framework aimed at selling to the modern buyer—is a loose acronym explained below: